 Don’t confuse commitment, engagement, and dedication with 60-70 hour weeks.
 Employees can’t sustain an extraordinary level of energy and long overtime hours as a constant work expectation.

 The human body was not designed to stare at a bright screen for hours on end without any downtime.
-Staff will more likely check out, burn out, and even leave if long hours and extraordinary effort are considered the norm.
+Staff will more likely check out, burn out, and even leave if they consider long hours and extraordinary effort as the norm.

 So what can you do to combat that?